 AVOID putting plastic containers in the dishwasher or subjecting them to heat.

 DON’T store hot, acidic or oily foods in plastic.
-These types of foods are more likely to cause reactions with the plastic which promotes leaching of chemicals.
+These types of foods are more likely to promote leaching of chemicals.

 INVEST in glass storage containers.
-You don’t need to go out right now and buy some expensive glass containers.
-Wait for sales and coupons or ask for glass containers as birthday/Christmas presents.
-We use these Pyrex Containers and I love them!.
+You don’t need to go out right now and buy expensive glass containers.
+Wait for sales and coupons or ask for glass containers as a birthday or Christmas present.
+We use these Pyrex Containers and love them!

 DON’T reuse plastic water bottles and old plastic containers.
 One use plastics are not designed for repeated use, are less durable and more likely to degrade and leach chemicals.

 KEEP babies safe and use glass baby bottles.
 When my kids were little I used these glass baby bottles without any issues.